CreaTe-M8-BME/Firmware/README.md

 3. Connect your IMU with a USB cable.
 4. Run `python flash_firmware.py` to flash your sensor.

-> [!NOTE]
+> [!WARNING]
-> If you get an error regarding the bootloader, make sure to update your esp32 boards manager and recompile the .bin file
+> Make sure you use version `2.0.0` of the `esp32` boards manager by Espressif.
+Earlier versions do not compile the firmware correctly and newer versions have a bug with the `wire` library that prevents the IMU from working correctly.